geefr/itgmania/src/calm/README.md

   * etc - The other drawXXX from RageDisplay need support in some form
 * Compiled geometry / model render (dancing chars, 3D noteskins, tutorial level)
 * Render target / any drawables to render target
+  * Needed for AFTs
+  * Arguably that's a drawable tree, rather than a list - But probably just a list since it'll capture what was rendered while enabled
 * display specs
 * api description
 * SetVideoMode / ApplyGraphicOptions